sahyagiri/DistinctKeywords/README.md

 #  DistinctKeywords

 This is a utility function to extract semantically distinct keywords.
 This is an unsupervised method based on word2vec.
-Current implementation used a word2vec model trained in simplewiki.
+Current implementation used a word2vec model trained in simplewiki(for English).
+Other language models and their sources are given below.

-Hilbert curve act as a Locality-sensitive hashing.
+Please visit the [blog post](https://dossiers.page/semantically-distinct-key-phrase-extraction/) for more details

 ###  Supported Languages (jupyter notebooks available in examples)